 Special price for UNIGE students:

-Three free places available for three UNIGE students.
+Free places available for 3 UNIGE students (excluded the compulsary 100 CHF of administrative fee).
 UNIGE students will be notified at the end of April.

 *Including 100 CHF non refundable administrative fees